influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withBrokerRackInitImage(brokerRackInitImage)
 ```

-The image of the init container used for initializing the `broker.rack`.
+"The image of the init container used for initializing the `broker.rack`."

 ### fn spec.kafka.withConfig